Table of Contents

 “I love people so much, and I think politics has almost destroyed the fabric of our country.”

-In a side-building of Old Swedes' Episcopal Church just weeks after the U.S. general election in November, a right-leaning woman bluntly shared these thoughts with a room full of Republicans, Democrats, and independent observers.
+In a side-building of Old Swedes' Episcopal Church in Philadelphia just weeks after the U.S. general election in November, a right-leaning woman bluntly shared these thoughts with a room full of Republicans, Democrats, and independent observers.
 It was one of the few ideas at the Red/Blue Workshop that could have just as easily been expressed by a Democrat.

 Right or left, we all have reason to be concerned about the future.
 Right or left, if we choose to spend our Saturday talking to those we disagree with, we must love people.

 But this unlikely group had assembled to do just that — not to put their differences aside, but bring them to the table.
-Thanks to the nonprofit Braver Angels and the Philly-based journal Root Quarterly, a cohort of eight left-leaning participants, eight right-leaning participants, and a roomful of observers attended the workshop as part of a larger project called Founders Weekend
+Thanks to the nonprofit Braver Angels and the Philly-based journal Root Quarterly, a cohort of eight left-leaning participants, eight right-leaning participants, and a roomful of observers attended the workshop as part of a larger project called Founders Weekend.

 Organized by Root Quarterly, the program featured a panel discussion on art and self-censorship in collaboration with FIRE, a lecture by Yale University professor Nicholas Christakis, a picnic, and even a musical performance.
 The goal?
 To remind Americans that we all have a stake in the future.
 And to empower us to play an active role in making it a good one.